peterbriggs42/granola-bae/README.md

    -- build out a form for entering data, bind to model -- connect the form to the leaflet map: click on marker opens up form w selected record [] dockerize the app
-[] make it write records to an actual postgres db
+   -- first change the structure so that things look like normal flask app [] make it write records to an actual postgres db
-[] Figure out how to navigate using map clicks without reloading the page
+[] Figure out how to navigate using map clicks without reloading the page [] Write tests